 Social media and instant messaging apps are the most popular means of communication and socialization among teens nowadays.
 However, social media can also be dangerous.

-If you’re a parent, you may want to monitor your children’s social media and IM activities to keep them away from potentially harmful scenarios or people.
+If you’re a parent, you may want to monitor your children’s activities on Facebook, Instagram, and other platforms to keep them away from potentially harmful scenarios or people.
 If you’re an employer, you might want to monitor company devices to make sure employees are not browsing various social media accounts while at work.

 This option on XNSPY can be found right under the Phone Logs bar and contains other options for the specific app that you want to be monitored.
 Currently, you can choose Viber, Tinder, Kik, Line, Skype, and Facebook.